GoodAI/GTN/README.md

 ### Discussion

-* GTN results on MNIST dataset was reproduced with similar performance, compare:
+* We were able to almost match the GTN results on MNIST dataset from the original paper, compare:

 | GTN results [paper - Figure 1(c)](https://arxiv.org/abs/1912.07768) | Experiment A results |
 :------------:|:-----------:
 ![image](./doc/gtn_paper_comparison.png) | ![chart](./doc/t_20i_32b_teacher_input_loss.png)

-We credit lower accuracy of our result to the lower batch_size (32 in our experiment vs 128 in GTN paper) and possibly to lack of some features and fine tuning - like weight normalization and gradient checkpointing.
+We attribute the lower accuracy of our result to the smaller batch_size (32 in our experiment vs 128 in GTN paper) and possibly to a lack of some features and fine tuning - like weight normalization and gradient checkpointing.

-* It was shown that **teacher created a curriculum**
+* It was shown that the **teacher created a curriculum**
-* Note the nice [gradual images](#experiment_b_learned) generated by "learned" teacher in the Experiment B
+* Note the nice [gradual images](#experiment_b_learned) generated by the "learned" teacher in Experiment B

 ## How to Install